 By the mid-1990s, Hyundai comprised over 60 subsidiary companies and over 200,000 employees.

 Most companies bearing the name Hyundai are not legally connected to Hyundai Group.
-They include Hyundai Motor Group, Hyundai Department Store Group, Hyundai Heavy Industries Group and Hyundai Development Company.
+Hyundai Motor Group, Hyundai Department Store Group, Hyundai Heavy Industries Group and Hyundai Development Company.

-Hyundai Motor America began selling cars in the USA in 1986, with a single model, the Hyundai Excel; the sales that year were 168,882.
+Hyundai Motor America began selling cars in the USA in 1986, with a single model, the Hyundai Excel; 168,882.

 Initially well-received, Hyundai sales plummeted; in response, Hyundai began investing heavily in its vehicles’ quality, design, manufacturing, and long-term research.
 It added a 10-year powertrain warranty to its vehicles sold in the United States.
 By 2004, sales had dramatically increased, and the reputation of Hyundai cars improved.